thammit/mail/Documentation/QuickStart/Configuration.rst

       imports:
          - { resource: "EXT:mail/Configuration/Site/RecipientSources.yaml" }

-Read more about how to add your own recipient sources :ref:`Reference <recipient-sources>` section.
+Read more about how to add your own recipient sources in the :ref:`Site configuration reference <site-configuration-recipient-sources>`.

 .. _add-mail-sysfolder: